The member for Vaucluse addresses Woollahra residents concerning proposed council amalgamations, Wintergarden Theatre, 1983.

 Neither family home has survived - a point of considerable sadness to Rosemary, as well as a loss to the heritage of Double Bay.
 William Anderson held Overthorpe until his death in 1967.
 When the house was demolished for an apartment complex in the 1970s, the grounds were preserved as a condition of development, a testament to their horticultural and aesthetic significance at a time when heritage value was only just beginning to be appreciated.
 Tueila remained in Ashton family hands until 1987 when Rosemary and her three siblings sold the house following the death of their mother.
 A later owner demolished the house in 1991.

-Having lived for over forty years in Victoria Road, Bellevue Hill, Rosemary Foot has made the Municipality of Woollahra her Sydney home throughout her adult life.
-First hand acquaintance with the benefits and problems of life in the eastern suburbs has allowed her to serve its residents well in a variety of roles, most notably as their local member of parliament.
-As the first and so far the only woman to hold the state seat of Vaucluse (1978-1986), Rosemary Foot has been uniquely placed to contribute through her political voice to the welfare and interests of Woollahra residents.
+Living for over forty years in Victoria Road, Bellevue Hill, Rosemary Foot made the Municipality of Woollahra her Sydney home throughout her adult life.
+First hand acquaintance with the benefits and problems of life in the eastern suburbs allowed her to serve its residents well in a variety of roles, most notably as their local member of parliament.
+As the first woman to hold the state seat of Vaucluse (1978-1986) Rosemary Foot was uniquely placed to contribute through her political voice to the welfare and interests of Woollahra residents.
 During her time as a representative of the people of this district she campaigned energetically on a range of local issues.

-Beyond her parliamentary representation, Rosemary Foot has also worked at ‘grassroots’ level for the people of the local area, both in the municipalities of Waverley and Woollahra.
+Beyond her parliamentary representation, Rosemary Foot also worked at ‘grassroots’ level for the people of the local area, both in the municipalities of Waverley and Woollahra.
 She served as President of the Vaucluse Conference of the Liberal Party from 1995-1999 and also as a member of the Woollahra Action Committee.
-In 2005, she was appointed to the board of Sculpture by the Sea which annually hosts a free-to-the-public exhibition on the coastal walk from Bondi to Tamarama.
-This involvement reflects Rosemary’s strong and long-held interest in fine arts.
-Rosemary has recently stood down as Chair of Sculpture by the Sea while remaining on the Board.
-For many decades, Rosemary has belonged to the Royal Sydney Golf Club, the Rose Bay Surf Club and the Queens Club, Sydney.
+In 2005, she was appointed to the board of Sculpture by the Sea, the annual free-to-the-public exhibition staged along the coastal walk from Bondi to Tamarama, an involvement which reflected her strong and long-term interest in fine arts.
+Her memberships of the Royal Sydney Golf Club, the Rose Bay Surf Club and the Queens Club, Sydney were also long held.

-At an international level, she has also been a director of Art/Omi (New York) from 1992 until 1986.
+At an international level, she was a director of Art/Omi (New York) from 1992 until 1986.
 During this period she was one of three private sponsors to select Australian sculptors for participation in Art Omi’s international artists’ workshop in upper New York State.